A new discriminant algebra construction: Introduction

-In a 2005 letter to Manjul Bhargava and Markus Rost, Pierre Deligne suggested a list of four other criteria a discriminant algebra operation $(R,A)\mapsto \discalg{A/R}$ should satisfy; see \cite{DeligneLett} for the original formulation.
-We prove that our construction satisfies these criteria with the following theorems; the first criterion is that forming the discriminant algebra should commute with base change:
+\begin{mainthm}[proven as \cref{exact-sequence}] There is an assignment $(R,A)\mapsto \discalg{A/R}$ sending any rank-$n$ algebra $A$ over any ring $R$ to a rank-$2$ $R$-algebra $\discalg{A/R}$ that is endowed with a canonical isomorphism $\extpower^2 \discalg{A/R}\cong\extpower^n A$ identifying the discriminant bilinear form of $\discalg{A/R}$ with that of $A$. \end{mainthm} We call $\discalg{A/R}$ the \emph{discriminant algebra} of $A$ over $R$.
+In a 2005 letter to Manjul Bhargava and Markus Rost, Pierre Deligne suggested a list of four other properties a discriminant algebra operation $(R,A)\mapsto \discalg{A/R}$ should have; see \cite{DeligneLett} for the original formulation.
+We prove that these properties hold for our construction with the following theorems; the first property is that forming the discriminant algebra should commute with base change:

 \begin{mainthm}[proven as \cref{base-change}] If $R$ is a ring and $A$ is an $R$-algebra of rank $n$, and $R'$ is any $R$-algebra, let $A'$ denote $R'\otimes_R A$, an $R'$-algebra of rank $n$.
 Then there is a canonical isomorphism $R'\otimes_R \discalg{A/R}\cong \discalg{A'/R'}$. \end{mainthm}